Mahathir Mohamad: Early years (1981–1987)

 Under Mahathir's leadership, Malaysia implemented strict drug laws, considering drug-related offences a significant national security concern.
-In 1983, Mahathir launched an Anti-Drug Campaign, enacted the Drug Dependants (Treatment and Rehabilitation) Act, and established Pusat Serenti as a rehabilitation center for drug dependents.
+In 1983, Mahathir launched an Anti-Drug Campaign, enacted the Drug Dependants (Treatment and Rehabilitation) Act, and established Pusat Serenti as a rehabilitation centre for drug dependents.
 The Cabinet also approved the formation of the Anti-Drugs Committee (JKAD) and the Anti-Drugs Task Force (PPAD) under the National Security Council to oversee anti-drug efforts.
 As the campaign was officially launched on 19 February, this date was later designated as National Anti-Drugs Day in Malaysia.

 These efforts led to a decrease in drug-related cases, from 14,624 in 1983 to 7,596 in 1987.
 The number of foreign nationals apprehended for drug trafficking also declined, attributed to strict law enforcement and preventive measures.
 Between 1983 and 1992, more than 120 individuals were executed for drug-related crimes, with an average of 15 to 16 executions per year recorded between 1980 and 1996, including at least 39 executions in 1992.
 In 1986, Australians Kevin Barlow and Brian Chambers became the first Westerners executed under Malaysia's mandatory death penalty for drug trafficking, despite last-minute clemency appeals from Australia and the United Kingdom.
 Mahathir defended the decision, emphasizing that Malaysia's strict anti-drug laws applied equally to all, regardless of nationality or background.

 In Mahathir's early years as prime minister, Malaysia experienced a resurgence of Islam and conservatism among Malays.
 PAS, which had joined UMNO in government in the 1970s, responded to the resurgence by taking an increasingly strident Islamist stand under the leadership of Yusof Rawa.
 Mahathir tried to appeal to religious voters by establishing Islamic institutions such as the International Islamic University of Malaysia which could promote Islamic education under government oversight.

 He managed to draw Anwar Ibrahim, the leader of the Malaysian Islamic Youth Movement (ABIM), into the ranks of UMNO.
 In some cases, Mahathir's government employed repression against more extreme exponents of Islamism.
 Ibrahim Libya, a popular Islamist leader, was killed in a police shoot-out in 1985.
 Al-Arqam, a religious sect, was banned, and its leader, Ashaari Mohammad, was arrested under the Internal Security Act.
 Mahathir comprehensively defeated PAS at the polls in 1986, winning 83 seats of the 84 seats it contested, leaving PAS with just one Member of Parliament (MP).
 The election saw the BN achieve a landslide victory, securing 148 out of 177 parliamentary seats and control of 11 state assemblies, further consolidating Mahathir's leadership.